jhipster/generator-jhipster/ARCHITECTURE.md

 #### Writing entities (base-application)

-Write entity files to in memory file system.
+Write entity files to the in-memory file system.

-Entities writing is a separed priority to keep workflow sane when using options like `--skip-application` and `--single-entity`.
+Writing entities is a separate priority to keep the workflow sane when using options like `--skip-application` and `--single-entity`.

 ```
   get [Generator.WRITING_ENTITIES]() {